ashi24cc/Multi-Input-PFP/README.md

 Step 2: Run `python Evaluate.py`                <==== Code for the evaluation metrics.

-Step 3: Run `python Incremental_Training_Predict.py`    <==== Start the incremental training + Predict
+Step 3: Run `python Multi_Input_Training_Predict.py`    <==== Start the incremental training + Predict

 # Alternative approach to run code:

-Rune the example python file inside Example directory in the Google Colab.
+Run the example python file inside Example directory in the Google Colab.
 Set the dataset directory if needed.

 The paper is under review at Scientific Reports.